-The above question or any question that talks about work environment preference does not have a right or wrong answer.
+The above question or any question that talks about work environment preference do not have a right or wrong answer.
 Every situation in which a question like this is asked will vary.
 And so should your answer.
-The key to answering such question is acquiring information about the company’s working atmosphere and using that information in a way that favors your case.
+The key to answering such a question is acquiring information about the company’s working atmosphere and using that information in a way that favors your case.
 Your response should show you agreeing with and willing to work in an environment that the company provides.
-Besides, you can gain an advantage over other candidates if you can prove to the company that you can succeed in a work environment like theirs by telling them about your prior experiences and achievements.
-That way, they see you as a low-risk option, which paired with your skills can help you land the job.
+Besides, you can gain an advantage over other candidates if you can prove to the company that you can succeed in a work environment by telling them about your prior experiences and achievements.
+That way, they see you as a low-risk option, which, paired with your skills, can help you land the job.

 Concerning a job search, you might receive numerous offers from your recruiters.
 Before you choose one, you need to assess all the conditions, for which it is vital that you know everything associated with the offered position..

 Answering "What Makes You Unique" In A Job Interview

 Answering this question during a job interview requires more than knowing why you are unique as an individual.
 Yes, the true scientific answer is made up of two main components: your..

 An ice breaker question is a question that’s asked from one person to another person in order to act as a conversation starter.
 It brings a connection...

 Open-ended questions like “What motivates you?” can elicit a deer-in-the-headlights reaction from job candidates if they are unprepared.
 It’s a broad question and can leave the interviewer..

 Answering "How Did You Hear About This Position" In An Interview

 A lot of interviewers ask this question - how did you hear about this position?
 This way they can judge you if you are a passive or an active job seeker..